andreas-marschke/boomerang-express/README.md

 `image-(+*).(png|gif)` and `/beacon/0000`.

-`/beacon/0000` will recieve a parameterized GET request containing data from the evaluation previously described tests. boomerang-express will save this data together with the Customer Identification Number (here `0000`) into the mongodb under the `beacon-0000` collection.
+`/beacon/0000` will recieve a parameterized GET request containing data from the evaluation of previously described tests. boomerang-express will save this data together with the Customer Identification Number (here `0000`) into the mongodb under the `beacon_0000` collection.

+_NOTE:_ boomerang-express expects pre-existing collections ie. `beacon_0000`.

+Should you have enabled the boomerang.js plugins clicks and restiming you'll also see data inserted into the collections `restiming_0000` and `clicks_0000` where these handle the specific data of these plugins.

 If you have more than one customer you'd like to manage add a different ID to each of the beacon-urls like